learnk8s/learnk8s.io/_pages/newsletter/README.md

 ```

 The above example includes two popular tweets.
 All the properties are required, excluding the image which is optional.
 If the tweet contains an image, the image should be saved in the same directory of the newsletter's issue.

+#### Content

+As with all Jekyll's pages, you can add any additional to the newsletter's issue.
+The content can be written in markdown and html.
+You can also include liquid `tags` and `includes`.
+The content is written after the the three dashes `---` at the end of the front-matter.
+By default the content is displayed underneath the sections described in the front-matter.